 However, just because you may have some breakdown of the joint surface, it doesn’t necessarily mean you will have any pain or limitation associated with it.
-It is important to visit a physical therapist to have them assess your hip pain to determine the underlying cause of the pain to best determine the necessary steps to get you back to feeling your best.
+It is important to visit a physical therapist to have them assess your hip pain to determine the underlying cause of your pain to best determine the necessary steps to treat your lateral hip pain to get you back to feeling your best.

 How A Physical Therapist Can Help To Treat Lateral Hip Pain:

 Specific exercises to increase hip strength primarily of the outer muscles and the buttocks

 Manual therapy to address hip joint stiffness and possible lumbar spine stiffness

 Core strengthening or specific midline exercises to address weakness and hip/pelvis stabilization

 Progression of movements is quality based.
 As you demonstrate greater competency and capacity to do the movements they need to be progressively more challenging

 Every individual and every episode of hip pain is very unique and lateral hip pain treatments will vary.
 The treatment suggestions listed above include several options to try and see how they may improve your hip pain.